-Phil managed to get our new front door fitted and it’s looking good.
-The old door is still in-situ as he’s got to do some more work on the new porch yet before he takes it out.
-In the meantime he’s finished building the new fireplace in the hallway which will house our new log burning stove that will (eventually) run the new central heating system (fingers crossed it’ll be up and running by next winter!).
-He’s now decided to take it easy on the run up to Xmas and is currently on Formula 1 2010 on the PS3 and doing very well with his races!
+We’ve managed to get our new front door fitted and it’s looking good.
+The old door is still in-situ as there’s some more work on the new porch yet before we take it out.
+In the meantime we’re finishing building the new fireplace in the hallway which will house our new log burning stove that will (eventually) run the new central heating system (fingers crossed it’ll be up and running by next winter!).
+We’ve now decided to take it easy on the run up to Xmas and hubby is currently on Formula 1 2010 on the PS3 and doing very well with his races!

 Ginger is still with us and well – sleeping at the moment as it’s too wet to go out – she came for a quick walk with me this morning when the rain eased up but she’s definitely not in the mood for going outside at the moment!
 She ended up having a shower yesterday as she’d found something a bit smelly and rolled in it so in the shower she went.
 She did the same thing a few weeks ago and had 3 showers in one week – she smells lovely afterwards (our orange and chamomile shampoo) and once she’s all dry goes soft and fluffy!

 Well that’s all for now – hope you all have a great Christmas whatever your plans (I fear some of you back in the UK may not be going far with all the snow – at least you’ll have a white Christmas!).